 - Activation and deactivation of individual tanks, racks, or the entire tank farm can be performed.

 - Authorized drivers, customers, and the tanker trucks list are maintained.

 - Running inventories of tanks associated with racks are also maintained.

 - Movement tickets are recorded and generated.

-- A variety of reports and export data format is generated from the fuel accounting system
+- A variety of reports and export data formats is generated from the fuel accounting system.

 Tank farms management through a mobile app

 Tank farm operators who wish to have quick access to terminal information can easily use an app through their iPhone or iPad.
-The app provides real–time information regarding one or even multiple terminals via web service connections (Implico, no date).
+The app provides real–time information regarding multiple terminals via web service connections (Implico, no date).